Getting Here

 The baggage weight allowance for each guest staying at Kulik is 50 lbs. per person.
 Your clothing and gear should fit into at least two small, soft-sided bags and a rod case.
 Any excess baggage may have to be flown in at a later time, on a space available basis.
 However, storage is available at the office in Anchorage for items not required at the lodge.

-The main lodge building does have wireless internet access and a computer is available at the lodge for internet use by guests that don’t have any other means to access the internet.
+The main lodge building does have wireless internet access and a computer is available at the lodge for internet use by guests that do not have other means to access the internet.

 Essentials